Author: Nada Sharif

 Accordingly, the question is not whether people are naturally “born” critical thinkers, but how environments and routines can support the gradual strengthening of critical thought.

-This framing is particularly useful for everyday life, because it suggests that modest but repeated intellectual habits may contribute to more careful judgment over time.
+This framing is particularly useful for everyday life, because it suggests that modest but repeated intellectual habits may contribute to more careful judgmentover time.
 Critical thinking, in this sense, is better seen as something one does and develops than something one simply has.
-But how?

-While critical thinking cannot be reduced to a checklist of behaviors, rather listed as a set of skills all together creating that multidimensional construct, the literature does suggest that certain repeated practices can help cultivate the cognitive habits associated with stronger judgment.
-Daily routines that prompt individuals to examine evidence, monitor their own thinking, and engage alternative viewpoints align closely with research on metacognition and dialogic reasoning.
-Metacognition involves directing, monitoring, and regulating one’s cognitive processes, and recent research indicates that it predicts critical thinking ability even beyond working memory.
+While critical thinking cannot be reduced to a checklist of behaviours, the literature does suggest that certain repeated practices can help cultivate the cognitive habits associated with stronger judgment.
+Daily routines that prompt individuals to examine evidence, monitor their own thinking, and engage with alternative viewpoints align closely with research on metacognition and dialogic reasoning.
+Metacognition — the directing, monitoring, and regulation of one’s own cognitive processes — has been shown to predict critical thinking ability even beyond working memory capacity.

 These habits should not be understood as a guaranteed formula for intellectual growth.
-Rather, their value lies in creating repeated opportunities to practice the core moves of critical thinking in everyday life.
-This interpretation is consistent with research showing that critical thinking is strengthened through structured and repeated engagement, including problem-based learning environments that require learners to analyze information, compare alternatives, and justify decisions.
+Rather, their value lies in creating repeated opportunities to practise the core moves of critical thinking in everyday life.
+This interpretation is consistent with research showing that critical thinking is strengthened through structured and repeated engagement — including problem-based learning environments that require learners to analyse information, compare alternatives, and justify decisions.
 Over time, such small but consistent practices may help make careful reasoning a more regular feature of how individuals interpret information and reach conclusions.

 This understanding is also reflected in the methodology of Thinking Oasis, where critical thinking is approached as a practice cultivated through questioning, reflection, dialogue, and consistent engagement with ideas and real-world problems.